-Zoho Forms offers a range of templates that are catered to different business units and industries.
+Zoho Forms is one of the Google Forms alternatives that offers a range of templates that are catered to different business units and industries.

 For example, Zoho Forms offers business templates, templates for medical institutions, construction companies, HR, eCommerce websites, educational institutions, and more.
 After you choose a template, you'll have a host of customization options at your disposal, all of which are available through the drag-and-drop online form builder.

 With this tool, you can add and remove fields from the form, use conditional logic to set the rules for each field, or create forms with several pages.
 Zoho Forms also provides integrated security protocols that are designed to limit access to forms and protect your data.
 These measures provide you with information regarding how your forms are performing, with detailed reports and analytics.